Former Idaho lawmaker found guilty of raping intern

 The Associated Press generally does not identify people who say they have been sexually assaulted, and has referred to the woman in this case as “Jane Doe” at her request.

-In a press conference, Ada County Prosecuting Attorney Jan Bennetts thanked the jury, investigators and the prosecutors who handled the case.

-“Last but not least, it took an incredible amount of courage for the victim in this case, Jane Doe, to come forward,” Bennetts said.
-“I want to acknowledge the courage that she took in coming forward.”

-Doe testified on the second day of the trial.
-She haltingly described the moments the alleged assault began, before abruptly leaving the witness stand.
+Doe haltingly described the moments the alleged assault began, before abruptly leaving the witness stand.

 “He tried to put his fingers between my legs and I closed my knees,” Doe said.